omartarek126/Operating-System-Simulation/README.md

 5. If the currently running process completed all its instructions and no other processes are in the ready queue, then the OS has completed and terminates

 ## Memory and Disk Management:
-For any process to be able to execute, it must be currently saved on memory, but since the memory consists of only 40 block and each process occupies 20 blocks, Most Recently Finished (MRF) swapping algorithm is used to be able to swap different processes between memory and disk
+For any process to be able to execute, it must be currently saved on memory, but since the memory consists of only 40 blocks and each process occupies 20 blocks, Most Recently Finished (MRF) swapping algorithm is used to be able to swap different processes between memory and disk

 ## Memory<->Disk Swapping Algorithm:
 Since round robin scheduling algorithm is used where processes are executed in time slices in order of arrival, the most efficient swapping algorithm to be used is Most Recently Finished (MRF) which operates as follows: